nettoyeurny/re_configure/README.md

 where each item specifies a note and a string representing a fingering to be read from left to right (left thumb to right pinkie), where `o/*/@` stands for an open/closed/partially closed hole, with optional dots for readability.
+In addition, the letter e specifies a partially closed hole in the opposite way (e.g., for left-handed fingerings).